mph-/lcapy/doc/expressions.rst

 the frequency response.
 This is because the poles of `Z` are not in the RH plane and thus the evaluation of `Z(s)` at `s = jomega` is outside the region of convergence.
-In practice, this is not a problem for circuit analysis provided the circuit contains some rsistance.
+In practice, this is not a problem for circuit analysis provided the circuit contains some resistance.

 The evaluation of a Laplace domain impedance `Z(s)` at `s = jomega` to obtain a phasor domain impedance is always valid.
 When dealing with